urbandroid-team/dont-kill-my-app/_vendors/meizu.md

 * Enable **Device Settings > Apps > your app > Battery > Power-intensive prompt** and **Keep running after screen off** "
-developer_solution: "No known solution so far on the dev end"
+developer_solution: "No known solution on the dev end"

 ---